azu/codemirror-console/README.md

 ## Packages

-If you want to get Web Console UI, use [codemirror-console-ui](./packages/codemirror-console-ui).
+If you want to get Web Console UI, please use [codemirror-console-ui](./packages/codemirror-console-ui).

 - [codemirror-console](./packages/codemirror-console)
     - Core library that wrap [CodeMirror](https://codemirror.net/)